Hyundai Ioniq Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below shows average Hyundai Ioniq insurance rates for different risk profiles and scenarios.
+The chart below illustrates estimated Hyundai Ioniq insurance rates for different risk profiles and scenarios.

 - The average rate for the average middle-age driver with $500 deductibles is $1,198

-- The price for full coverage for a teenage driver may cost $4,690
+- The price for full coverage for a 16-year-old driver for full coverage may cost $4,690

-Insurance prices for a Hyundai Ioniq are also quite variable based on your driving record, the trim level of your Ioniq, and policy deductibles and limits.
+Insurance prices for a Hyundai Ioniq are also quite variable based on your driving record, the model year and trim level, and policy deductibles and limits.

-More mature drivers with a clean driving record and high deductibles may only pay around $1,100 every 12 months on average for full coverage.
-Prices are highest for teenage drivers, where even good drivers can expect to pay upwards of $4,600 a year.
+A more mature driver with a clean driving record and high deductibles may pay as low as $1,100 every 12 months on average for full coverage.
+Prices are much higher for teenage drivers, where even good drivers can expect to pay upwards of $4,600 a year.
 View Rates by Age

-The state you live in also has a big influence on Hyundai Ioniq insurance rates.
-A middle-age driver might find prices as low as $790 a year in states like Idaho, Maine, and Iowa, or at least $1,710 on average in Michigan, Louisiana, and New York.
+The state you live in also has a big influence on Hyundai Ioniq insurance prices.
+A middle-age driver might find prices as low as $790 a year in states like Vermont, Wisconsin, and North Carolina, or be forced to pay as much as $1,620 on average in Michigan, New York, and Florida.

 | State | Premium | Compared to U.S. Avg | Percent Difference |